Proper Breathing – Vital to Health, Well-Being

 There is a factor known as the Heart Rate Variation.
 It is the naturally occurring variation in the heart rate that happens during the breathing cycle.

-Controlled by the oldest part of the brain called the limbic system, the intake of oxygen and the expulsion of carbon dioxide is essential for all physiological processes.
+Controlled by the oldest part of the brain called the limbic system, oxygen intake and carbon dioxide expulsion are essential for all physiological processes.

-- The biggest user of oxygen is the brain, requiring about 25 percent of the oxygen existing in the body at any given moment.
+- The body’s biggest consumer of oxygen is the brain.
+It requires about 25 percent of the oxygen existing in the body at any given moment.

 Without it, for 10 seconds or less, you will start feeling lightheaded, and your heart rate increases significantly as your body realizes something is very wrong.
 Most people can hold their breath for about a minute before the limbic system forces them to start breathing again.